Chart Color Schemes

 Pinjarra faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 9.5%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 7.2%, followed by graduate diplomas (1.2%) and postgraduate qualifications (1.1%).
+The area's university qualification rate is 9.5%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 7.2%, followed by graduate diplomas (1.2%) and postgraduate qualifications (1.1%).
 Trade and technical skills are prominent, with 42.2% of residents aged 15+ holding vocational credentials – advanced diplomas (8.4%) and certificates (33.8%).

 Frequently Asked Questions - Education